jump to navigation

 – Caesar Rodney, Delaware delegate to the Second Continental Congress, July 2, 1776

 When I teach on July 1st and 2nd, I tell the story of Caesar Rodney as we move through a sequence of poses inspired by Jivamukti Yoga.
 Jivamukti Yoga takes its name from the term “jivan-mukti,” a soul liberated while living.
 So, we are literally, physically, metaphorically, and energetically on the road/path to freedom.
 The poses would be good recovery poses if you had just spent two days riding on a horse and, when we are in the studio, the soundtrack features music that would have been popular back in the day.
-By “back in the day,” I mean today in 1776.

 Delaware is known as “The First State” and therefore, when the United States Mint started its “50 State Quarters Program” it started with Delaware.
 If you look at the back of the Delaware quarter you will find an image of Caesar Rodney, riding his horse, in order to ensure the boon of freedom, liberty, and independence.
-Delaware school children learn about his ride to Philadelphia, sometimes in schools and/or school districts named after him.
+Delaware school children learn about his ride to Philadelphia, sometimes in schools and/or in school districts named after him.
 His name can also be found on town squares, parks, church monuments, streets, and various institutions.
 There are also statues, in Delaware and elsewhere.
 One of those statues, in Wilmington’s Rodney Square, was recently taken down by order of the mayor.
 (The city also removed a statue of Christopher Columbus and the state has removed “whipping posts” from city centers.)
 Part of the discussion” surrounding what to do with the statue from Rodney Square includes the idea of putting it in a museum and putting his (and Delaware’s) history into context.

 “We cannot erase history, as painful as it may be, but we can certainly discuss history with each other and determine together what we value and what we feel is appropriate to memorialize.
 In this period of awakening for our City, State, and country, we should be listening more to each other and building a more just City and a better America.”